Approximating outcome probabilities of linear optical circuits: Lower and upper bounds on matrix functions

 \section{Lower and upper bounds on matrix functions}

 So far, we have suggested polynomial-time randomized algorithms for estimating various matrix functions.
-Here, we provide lower and upper bounds on the matrix functions by using $s$-PQD and appropriately choosing $s$.
+Here, we provide lower and upper bounds on the matrix functions by using $s$-PQD and appropriately choosing $s$, which is summarized in the following Table~\ref{table:upperlower}.